-We entered into an employment agreement with each of these executive officers.
-A summary of these employment agreements and the employment agreements between us, Patrick L. Donnelly, our Executive Vice President, General Counsel and Secretary, David J. Frear, our current Executive Vice President and Chief Financial Officer, and Joseph A. LaPlante, our Executive Vice President, Programming, are described below under the heading 'Employment Agreements'.
+During 2003, we entered into new employment agreements with David J. Frear, Executive Vice President and Chief Financial Officer, Joseph A. LaPlante, Executive Vice President, Programming, Guy D. Johnson and Michael Ledford.
+A summary of these employment agreements and the employment agreements between us, Joseph P. Clayton, our President and Chief Executive Officer, Patrick L. Donnelly, our Executive Vice President, General Counsel and Secretary, and Mary Patricia Ryan, our Executive Vice President, Marketing, are described below under the heading "Employment Agreements".